 Heat oil, for deep frying the gulab jamuns.
 Till then, lightly knead the dough and make equal sized balls and set aside.

 Check whether the oil is hot enough for deep frying by dropping a small dough ball into the oil.
 If the ball sizzles and reaches the top of the oil, then oil is ready for deep frying.

-Slowly and carefully drop one by one ball into the oil.
+Slowly and carefully slide the dough balls one by one into the oil.
 Fry on low heat by continuously stirring using a slotted ladle to get the gulab jamuns evenly cooked on all sides.

 Fry till the balls turn nice golden brown in color.
 Be careful not to burn them.
 Fry 4-5 depending on the size of the vessel.

 Take out the fried gulab jamuns on to a kitchen tissue and gently drop them into above made sugar syrup.

 Do the same with the rest of the balls.
 Leave gulab jamuns in sugar syrup for 2-3 hours before serving.

 Garnish with roughly chopped pistachio and silver leaf.
 Serve warm or chilled.